-Herons belong to the Ardeidae family.
-This page features photo essays of purple, grey and striated herons together with an image gallery of other species depicting feeding, hunting and other behaviours.
+The first gallery displays photos of herons that belong to the Ardeidae family, which also includes egrets and bittern, see Taxonomy note below.
+I photographed these mainly in temperate and tropical wetlands including, swamps, lakes, and parks.
+This page also features photo essays of purple, grey and striated herons together with an image gallery of other species depicting feeding, hunting and other behaviours.

 Photo Essay of Purple Heron Behaviour

 Purple Heron Behaviour Notes

 A photo essay of grey herons photographed in Singapore and features: (a) A sequence of five images at Japanese Garden main lake showing a bird having stabbed a huge fish attempting to swallow it.
 It took several minutes and needed some water lubrication to help it slide down; (b) Three images at the tea garden lake of a bird stabbing, manipulating and then perched ready to devour its prey; (c) And a couple of individuals flying; one at Sungei Buloh Wetland Reserve and the other landing at the Japanese Garden main lake.

 A photo essay of grey herons photographed in Singapore and features: